 Join the Race

 Joining most races is just like joining any other group ride on Zwift: simply join the event in game and go!
-But again, be sure to read the event description as some races request or require that you add the race abbreviation and your category to your profile’s last name (my name for a recent race was “Eric Schlange ZTR (B)”) and some races may even require pre-registration.
+But be sure to read the event description as some races may have a different registration process or other rules you must follow in order to show up in the final results.

 After Your Race